www.northwoodreid.com

 Software is protected by copyright as a literary work, but that only applies to the software code or, sometimes, the way a program looks and feels.
 Copyright does not protect the underlying idea or invention that a program puts into effect.
 In certain situations that underlying idea or invention may be protected by the registering a patent.

-The owner of a patent has a monopoly under which he can prevent anyone else from using any software that includes his invention (as defined in the patent claims).
+The owner of a patent has a monopoly under which he can prevent anyone else from using any software that includes his invention (as defined in the patent claims) for 20 years from the date of the application.

 The European Patent Office (EPO) and some national patent offices have issued tens of thousands of patents for computer-implemented inventions.
-Over 40,000 patents for software-related inventions have been granted by the EPO for inventions relating to digital data processing, data recognition, representation and storage.
+Patents have been granted by the EPO for inventions relating to digital data processing, data recognition, representation and storage.
 Patents have also been granted for software technology in automotive and mechanical engineering.
 Image processing and computer graphics patents have also been granted.

 To qualify for patent protection in Europe an invention must be: